iszczesniak/taw/elegance1.md

 Gamow, so I heard, would write his articles out from memory, writing the same article as many times as needed, so that he finally felt the article was right.
-This is extreme, especially today when researchers are supposed to publish ever more, but we get the idea: refinement.
+This is extreme, especially today when researchers are pressed to publish ever more, but we get the idea: refinement.

 Refinement comes with effort, but is noticed only by careful readers, and goes mostly unnoticed, let alone appreciated, by most readers,